wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/DisasterRecovery.md

 1. Copy or unzip the backup storage and configuration files into the _C:\ProgramData\OSIsoft\EdgeDataStore_ directory.

 	> **Note:** The C: drive may not be your systems default drive letter.
-Refer to My Computer, This PC, or simply open a command prompt to verify your systems drive letter.
+Refer to My Computer, This PC, or open a command prompt to verify your systems drive letter.

-2. To restart the Edge Data Store service, use the Windows Service Manager or Task Manager .
+2. Restart the Edge Data Store service using the Windows Service Manager or Task Manager service tab.

 # Linux recovery

 ### Create a backup

-**Prerequisite:** Root access on the Linux device
+**Prerequisite:** Root access on the Linux device is required.

 1. If your device is still able to boot, verify that Edge Data Store service has stopped, using the following command: